mubanjs/muban/docs/guide/bindings.md

     computed(() => ({ products: filteredProducts.value })),
     // render this template each time, passing the received data productList,
+    {
-    // optionally extract any exiting data from the HTML that was rendered on the server { config: extractConfig, onData: (products) => productData.push(...products) }, ),
+      // optionally extract any exiting data from the HTML that was rendered on the server
+      extract: { config: extractConfig, onData: (products) => productData.push(...products) },
+      // configure if you want to update the UI based on client side template immediately,
+      // or only when the data changes afterwards
+      renderImmediate: true, // default = false
+    },
+  ),

 ]